According to resident Rick Jones, there seems to be a serious conflict of interest amongst the code enforcers in Rumson.

 On improper administration, Jones claims that Andre failed to obtain a town-approved site plan prior to it's issuance, failed to submit an evaluation from a tree expert and failed to have a tree expert sign the Tree Removal Permit.
 These failures by Andre, according to Jones, resulted in clear cutting and a substantial change in drainage patterns.

 On improper enforcement, Jones claims that Andre did not take action to stop the permit applicant from removing more then 15 trees as written in the permit.
-However, in the Tree Protection Ordinance there are exceptions to trees that can be cut down without a permit.
+However, in the Tree Protection Ordinance there are to trees that can be cut down without a permit.

 On Jones's facebook page regarding the clear cutting issue, he claims that the appeal process was "very heavy handed and excessive."
 He recieved a letter from Andre, who is also the Zoning Officer, describing what he needs to do.
 On his facebook page under "Rumson Tree Update/Council Meeting Last Night" you can read the details for the appeal submission process.

 At the Shade Tree Commission Meeting, Andre said he could not comment on the situation until after the scheduled hearing for the appeal.
 Andre made it clear that the Shade Tree meeting was there to only discuss matters involving current tree issues, not matters of appeals.

 Jones and his co-writer Cynthia Zipf are scheduled to make their appeal as "aggrieved adjoining property owners" to the Planning Board on August 1st at 7:30 p.m.